Hereford Zone, Maryland

 The Hereford Zone is an area in Northern Baltimore County, Maryland, United States, constituting 20% of all of the land in Baltimore County.
-It includes Hereford, Parkton, Monkton, Freeland, Sparks, White Hall, Jacksonville, Upperco, and Glyndon.
+It includes Hereford, Parkton, Monkton, Freeland, Sparks, White Hall, Hampstead, Upperco, Manchester, and Phoenix.

-It is by far the most sparsely populated area in Baltimore County.
-Strict zoning laws prohibit any planned communities from developing, with large single-family housing lots and agricultural activity predominating.
+It is by far one of the most sparsely populated areas in Baltimore County.
+Strict zoning laws prohibit most planned communities from developing, with large single-family housing lots and agricultural activity predominating.

 Because of its higher elevation and microclimate, the weather of The Hereford Zone is slightly different from that of the rest of the county.
 It is not unusual in the winter for schools in the surrounding areas to be 2 hours late, while the Hereford Zone is closed due to inclement weather.
+The climate remains hot-summer humid continental (Dfa) while the remainder of the county has a humid subtropical climate (Cfa).
+The hardiness zone of the area is 7a.